pkozuchowski/Apex-Opensource-Library/docs/callout.md

    users.

 ### Trivia
-- It's not required to extend Callout class, it can be used as is or configured without inheritance:
+- It's not required to extend Callout class, it can be used as is or configured without an inheritance:
 ```apex
 Callout c = new Callout();
 c.onAfterCallout()